Richard Branson: Television, film and print

-Branson is a Star Trek fan and named his new spaceship VSS Enterprise in honour of the Star Trek spaceships, and in 2006, reportedly offered actor William Shatner a ride on the inaugural space launch of Virgin Galactic.
-In an interview in Time magazine, published on 10 August 2009, Shatner claimed that Branson approached him asking how much he would pay for a ride on the spaceship.
+Branson is a Star Trek fan and named the spaceplane VSS Enterprise in honour of the Star Trek spaceships, and in 2006 reportedly offered the actor William Shatner a ride on the inaugural space launch of Virgin Galactic.
+In an interview in Time magazine, published on 10 August 2009, Shatner claimed Branson approached him asking how much he would pay for a journey on the spaceplane.
 In response, Shatner asked "how much would you pay me to do it?"

 In August 2007, Branson announced on The Colbert Report that he had named a new aircraft Air Colbert.
-He later doused political satirist and talk show host Stephen Colbert with water from his mug.
+He later doused the host, Stephen Colbert, with water from his mug.
 Branson subsequently took a retaliatory splash from Colbert.
 The interview quickly ended, with both laughing as shown on the episode aired on Comedy Central on 22 August 2007.
 The interview was promoted on The Report as the Colbert-Branson Interview Trainwreck.
-Branson then made a cameo appearance in The Soup, playing an intern working under Joel McHale who had been warned against getting into water fights with Stephen Colbert, and being subsequently fired.
+Branson then made a cameo appearance in The Soup, playing an intern working under Joel McHale who had been warned against getting into water fights with Colbert, and being subsequently fired.

-In March 2008, he launched Virgin Mobile in India; during that period, he made a cameo appearance in Bollywood film London Dreams.
-In July 2010, Branson narrated Australian sailor Jessica Watson's documentary about her solo sailing trip around the world.
+In March 2008, he launched Virgin Mobile in India; during that period, he made a cameo appearance in the Bollywood film London Dreams.
+In July 2010, Branson narrated the Australian sailor Jessica Watson's documentary about her solo sailing trip around the world.

 In April 2011, Branson appeared on CNN's Mainsail with Kate Winslet.
 Together they re-enacted a famous scene from the 1997 film Titanic for the cameras.
-On 17 August 2011, he was featured in the premiere episode of Hulu's first long-form original production entitled, A Day in the Life.
+On 17 August 2011 he was featured in the premiere episode of Hulu's first long-form original production, A Day in the Life.

 At the 2012 Pride of Britain Awards on ITV on 30 October, Branson, along with Michael Caine, Elton John, Simon Cowell and Stephen Fry, recited Rudyard Kipling's poem "If—" in tribute to the 2012 British Olympic and Paralympics athletes.

 In 1998, Branson released his autobiography, titled Losing My Virginity, an international best-seller.
-Branson was deeply saddened by the disappearance of fellow adventurer Steve Fossett in September 2007; the following month he wrote an article for Time magazine, titled "My Friend, Steve Fossett".
+Branson was deeply saddened by the disappearance of his fellow-adventurer Steve Fossett in September 2007; the following month he wrote an article for Time magazine, titled "My Friend, Steve Fossett".